 For example, you’ll be fully eligible to own a furball in a no-pet apartment building or dormitory, to use the services of no-pet airlines by taking your cat onboard, and so forth.

-ESADoctors are a group of licensed professionals offering special evaluations, diagnosis and prescriptions that will help you get a therapy cat.
-Obtaining the licensed ESA prescription is one of the easiest ways to get a therapy companion.
+ESADoctors are licensed professionals offering unique evaluations, diagnoses, and prescriptions that will help you get a therapy cat.
+Obtaining a licensed ESA prescription is one of the easiest ways to get a therapy companion.

 Where Can You Get A Therapy Cat?

-You won’t find certified therapy cats available for adoption or for sale anywhere.
+You won’t find certified therapy cats available for adoption or sale anywhere.

 However, there are three basic ways to benefit from a therapy cat’s healing and comforting interaction.

-• You can train your own kitty to become a professional therapy pet
+- You can train your kitty to become a professional therapy pet

-Turning a domestic or rescue cat into a therapy cat doesn’t happen overnight and it doesn’t come cheap.
-Nevertheless, it’s absolutely worth the efforts if it can help you and other people.
+Turning a domestic or rescue cat into a therapy cat doesn’t happen overnight, and it doesn’t come cheap.
+Nevertheless, it’s worth the effort if it can help you and other people.

-The Denver International Airport offers therapy cats for weary or stressed out passengers as part of their CATS program, which also includes therapy dogs.
+The Denver International Airport offers therapy cats for weary or stressed-out passengers as part of its CATS program, which also includes therapy dogs.

-PALS (Pet Access League Society) help countless people each year with their feline and canine therapy animals.
+PALS (Pet Access League Society) helps countless people with their feline and canine therapy animals each year.

-The Little Shelter Animal Rescue & Adoption Center based in New York is currently offering therapy programs only for dogs, but they have plenty of kitties waiting to be adopted.
+The Little Shelter Animal Rescue & Adoption Center based in New York currently offers therapy programs only for dogs, but plenty of kitties are waiting to be adopted.

 Additionally, you can look for local pet shelters in your area.
-Most cats out there have the potential to become a therapy cat.
+Most cats have the potential to become therapy cats.

 How To Train Your Pet To Become A Therapy Cat

-Being the owner of a professional therapy cat has substantial benefits for you and your relatives.
+Being the owner of a professional therapy cat substantially benefits you and your relatives.
 That’s a given.
-But there’s nothing better than knowing that you and your cat as a team have the chance of helping tons of other people.
+But there’s nothing better than knowing that you and your cat as a team have the chance to help tons of other people.

-Adopting a cat and successfully obtaining a therapy pet status guarantees that you’ll improve at least two lives with this human-animal interaction – your own and your rescue cat’s life.
+Adopting a cat and obtaining a therapy pet status guarantees you’ll improve at least two lives with this human-animal interaction – your own and your rescue cat’s life.

-And if you decide to become a member of pet therapy organizations, you will also be able to improve (or even save) the lives of others who are in need of some quality time with a cute kitty.
+If you decide to become a member of a pet therapy organization, you will also be able to improve (or even save) the lives of others who need some quality time with a cute kitty.

 Training

-The ideal therapy cat must feel absolutely comfortable around strangers, be they noisy children or elders with unsteady hands.
+The ideal therapy cat must feel comfortable around strangers, noisy children or elders with unsteady hands.

-Socialize the cat with other animals, familiarize it with startling sounds and unknown scents.
+Socialize the cat with other animals and familiarize it with startling sounds and unknown scents.
 Guide it through the process of learning commands and even tricks.
-The more obedient and tolerant your cat is, the higher chances it has of passing with flying colors.
+The more obedient and tolerant your cat is, the higher its chances of passing with flying colors.
 Just keep in mind that you mustn’t force the kitty.
 If the training isn’t going anywhere, opt for the services of a professional trainer.
 Unfortunately, while each cat has potential, not every furball is cut out for a therapy cat.

 Technical Requirements

-Apart from passing training, your feline candidate will also need to meet some additional requirements.
+Apart from passing training, your feline candidate must also meet additional requirements.
 In order to receive a certificate from any organization, the cat must comply with all of their rules.

-The basic requirements include a certain age (kittens must be at least a year old), a strict documentation of health history (your vet can help you with it), a no-raw diet policy and some other variables.
+The basic requirements include a certain age (kittens must be at least one year old), strict documentation of health history (your vet can help you with it), a no-raw diet policy, and some other variables.

-For example, some organizations will want the cats to have lived with their pet parent for at least 6 months.
+For example, some organizations will want the cats to have lived with their pet parents for at least 6 months.
 Other organizations will demand that your cat knows how to walk on a leash.
-And most organizations will also want to get a full documentation of your own health history.
+Most organizations will also want full documentation of your health history.

 You shouldn’t worry about such variables.
-Each animal therapy organization aims at helping people and their rules are always transparent.
+Each animal therapy organization aims to help people, and its rules are always transparent.

 Certifications

 Prepare to pay mandatory fees if you’re looking for a certification.
 Even if you’ve already spent a great deal of money on training courses by famous trainers and behaviorists, you’ll still need to pay for the final certificates.
-They are the official documents, which indicate that your cat is a legalized therapy animal.
+The official documents indicate that your cat is a legalized therapy animal.

 The fees start from $100+ .
-Depending on the organization and the paperwork, the certificate might cost you a small fortune.
+The certificate might cost you a small fortune, depending on the organization and the paperwork.

-You and your cat will need to pass a number of tests and inspections for health and behavior.
-Regardless of how cute your kitty is, you won’t get a certificate, unless it passes the tests.
+You and your cat must pass several tests and inspections for health and behavior.
+Regardless of how cute your kitty is, you won’t get a certificate unless it passes the tests.
 And comes the probation period.
-The latter one may span over several months during which the kitty will visit strangers in various facilities.
+The latter may span several months, during which the kitty will visit strangers in various facilities.

 Where To Apply

-Last, but not least, here’s a short list of some of the best organizations that focus on pet therapy.
+Last, here’s a short list of some of the best organizations that focus on pet therapy.
 All of them have volunteering programs in which you can enroll your cat.
-You can also opt for memberships, donations, event organizing and other ways to help animals and humans alike.
+You can also opt for memberships, donations, event organizing, and other ways to help animals and humans.

 You can also consult with your vet on any local pet therapy programs or nearby organizations, which can help you train your cat and obtain a certificate.
 Just because some programs are more popular than others, it doesn’t mean they’re “better”.
-Every pet therapy organization’s goal is to help animals and human beings, so don’t rule out the smaller ones.
+Pet therapy organizations aim to help animals and humans, so don’t rule out the smaller ones.